NagyD/SDLPoP/README.md

 This program is open source under the GNU General Public License terms, see `COPYING` and `src/GPLv3.h`.

+The following files are external libraries with their own licenses: `src/opl3.c`, `src/opl3.h`, `src/stb_vorbis.c`.
+See their contents for license information.

 ## USAGE

 ### Running the game